ricejasonf/cppdock/README.md

 `mydroid_sdk` and `some_gcc_compiler` are just Docker images for the build environment and the compiler respectively.

 The "platform" image should have any build tools required such as CMake or Python as well as an `/opt/toolchain.cmake` if you are relying on any default CMake recipes.

+All desired artifacts other than the toolchain file must be installed to `/user/local` to be usable in the build environment.